FearsomeTuna/Hybrid/README.md

 </div>

 ## Example dataset preparation
 Sketch_EITZ and mnist download links can be found on [this](https://github.com/jmsaavedrar/convnet2) repo.EITZ has data in a single folder with all data organized into subfolders for each class already.
 MNIST is spread in two download links and is compressed in a somewhat cumbersome way.
-This code can be used to unzip and prepare them:
+This code can be used to unzip and prepare them, leaving them in `SAN/dataset` folder:

 ```shell
 SAN_ROOT="/path/to/SAN" # SAN root